A multidisciplinary research project combining translation studies, literary studies, and language and translation technology.

 Leena Salmi is a University Lecturer in French and Translation at the University of Turku (2005 to present).
 She holds a PhD in French Translation Studies (2004, University of Turku).
 Her Ph.D. dealt with the usability of computer documentation.
 She has earlier conducted surveys on the technology perception of Finnish translators and translator students, and more recently an international survey on how institutional translators see the competences required from a translator.
 Her other research interests include post-editing, translation quality assessment and translator education.

-In this project, Ruokonen and Salmi will first conduct an online survey concerning the translation technology related views, hopes and needs of Finnish literary translators.
-After the survey, Ruokonen and Salmi will conduct semi-structured interviews with literary translators with the aim of gaining a clearer and more in-depth understanding of the central themes arising from the survey material.
-The analysis will combine quantitative and qualitative methods.
+In this project, Ruokonen and Salmi conducted an online survey concerning the translation technology related views, hopes and needs of Finnish literary translators.
+After the survey, Ruokonen and Salmi conducted semi-structured interviews with literary translators with the aim of gaining a clearer and more in-depth understanding of the central themes arising from the survey material.
+The results were published in an article in 2024 (see below).
 The data gathered will be used in the design of the project’s customised translation tool.

 Email: leena.salmi@utu.fi